Zaidshaikh2811/task-processor/README.md

-Here’s a suggested README.md for the **task-processor** repository.
-You can modify/expand it as per project specifics.

----

 # Task Processor

 A background task processing system built with Node.js + Docker.
 It supports worker + API components, and allows scheduling or executing asynchronous jobs reliably.